-If it sometimes gets a little too hard I tell myself, “Adapt or die” LOL.
+If it sometimes gets a little too hard I tell myself, “Adapt or die”.
 It helps.
-Or I imagine someone I know, adore, and look up to because of their courage, in front of my inner eye.
+I also imagine someone I know, adore, and look up to because of their courage, in front of my inner eye.
 It always helps, too.

 A bit more about me

 As a kid, I had lots of different allergies and asthma.
-We lived in a moldy house, too.
-But I was breastfed for almost one year, for what I am so very thankful!
+We lived in a moldy house.
+I was breastfed for almost one year, for which I am so very thankful!

-My mom told me later that when she was pregnant with me, she and my dad were so short of money she ate almost only potatoes and grains, too, as they were so cheap.
-I was already born with wrinkles under my eyes LOL and hey, isn’t it candy I am holding in my hands in the right picture?
+My mom told me later that when she was pregnant with me, she and my dad were so short of money, she ate almost only potatoes and grains, as they were so cheap.
+I was already born with wrinkles under my eyes and hey, isn’t it candy I am holding in my hands in the right picture?

 Looking at those pictures makes me want to go back to when I was a child and do it all again.
 When I was still unbroken.
 But it actually is what I am doing now, peeling layer by layer off, and I am going back to that inner child full of curiosity, peace, and joy.

 I always felt ill from sweets.
-I ate them anyway when we seldom got some, but they made me feel not good.
+I ate them anyway.
+We seldom had any, but they made me feel terrible.
 I craved herring and salty stuff instead!
 I remember that very clearly.
-We had salted herrings in summer sometimes.
-And liverwurst and butter at school, because in Finland all kids get a warm lunch at school for free.
-I put a huge amount of the liverwurst on my bread together with butter…amazing memories.
-We had only the cheapest baking margarine on bread at home; it was so yucky.
-But in school I was allowed to eat all the butter I wanted.
-I did!
+Sometimes, we had salted herrings in summer.
+We had liverwurst and butter at school, because in Finland all kids get a warm lunch for free.
+I put a huge amount of liverwurst on my bread with butter.
+Amazing memories.
+We had only the cheapest baking margarine on bread at home.
+It was so yucky.
+In school, I was allowed to eat all the butter I wanted and I did!
 I craved cod-liver oil, too.
 I loved it.
-We got one spoonful every morning as most Norwegian kids do; I could easily have emptied the whole bottle!
+We got one spoonful every morning as most Norwegian kids do.
+I could easily have emptied the whole bottle!

-At Easter each kid got one whole egg.
-One own egg!
+At Easter, each kid got one whole egg.
+One’s own egg!
 The whole egg was mine alone.
 It was so solemn.

-We were 15 kids so it was understandable the money was short.
-My parents did the best they could, though.
-I am very thankful today that we grew up without TV, cell phones, or any electronic games and stuff.
+There were 15 kids, so it was understandable the money was short.
+My parents did the best they could.
+I am very thankful today that we grew up without TV, cell phones, or any electronic games.
 What a blessing.
 Instead, we played outside in the snow.
-Mom let us run barefoot in the snow if we liked to; it was so fun.
-We had to walk 5 km to school and then back, in any weather.
-I guess I already then had a love relationship with the powers of the nature and the seasons, because I was allowed to explore them.
-We siblings went into the sauna, too, once a week and rolled naked in the snow to cool down.
-Also the youngest one that could barely walk!
-This must have done so much good, when food was not so ideal.
+Mom let us run barefoot in the snow if we liked; it was so fun.
+We had to walk 5 km to school and back in any weather.
+I guess I already had a love relationship with the powers of the nature and the seasons, because I was allowed to explore them.
+My siblings and I went into the sauna, too, once a week and rolled naked in the snow to cool down, even the youngest one that could barely walk!
+This must have done so much good when food was not so ideal.

-Later I developed a passion for cooking.
-I especially enjoyed baking cakes and stuff.
+Later, I developed a passion for cooking.
+I especially enjoyed baking cakes.
 That was not so good, I think.

-As a young girl I suffered quite a lot from allergies, so I had to take antihistamines frequently, developed bulimia when around 18 years old, and also had a reoccurring peritonsillar abscess so bad that my doctor told me I have to remove my tonsils.
+As a young girl, I suffered quite a lot from allergies, so I took antihistamines frequently.
+I developed bulimia when around 18 years old and also had a reoccurring peritonsillar abscess so bad that my doctor told me I had to remove my tonsils.
 I was too scared to go to the surgery, so I did not.
 I was also very scared about getting cancer as I always loved to read and had been reading some scary stuff about it.
 I got so freaked out as I felt a lump in my breast in my late teens.
 I did not tell anybody.
 That is when I really started to try to change my eating patterns and other habits.
-Today I feel my fear was a blessing in a way, as I still have my tonsils and every organ and part of my body intact.
+Today, I feel my fear was a blessing in a way, as I still have my tonsils and every organ and part of my body intact.

 I instinctively knew that if I gave myself into the hands of the doctor, I might end up suffering much more.
-So I gladly took my health in my own hands, welcoming the risks and the work I knew it would bring me.
+So I gladly took my health into my own hands, welcoming the risks and the work I knew it would bring.

-I did go a funny route about my healthy eating in the beginning, I believed soy milk and tofu were super foods, vegetable oils, too, and dark whole grain bread for sure!
+I did take a funny route about my healthy eating in the beginning.
+I believed soy milk and tofu were super foods, vegetable oils, too, and dark whole grain bread for sure!
 After all, that is what was said in every health book I read.
 But I always moved to greater light when I was not satisfied with the results of my current beliefs and diet.
-Once I fasted for three weeks in the coldest winter and lost 20 pounds.
+Once, I fasted for three weeks in the coldest winter and lost 20 pounds.
 I felt great.
-(I had no clue back then that I had choose the perfect time for fasting!)
-I guess the fact that I ate way less cakes/sweets and processed food already made a difference.
+I had no clue that I had chosen the perfect time for fasting!
+I guess the fact that I ate way less cakes, sweets, and processed food already made a difference.

 Because I still felt a bit tired during the day always and was not happy with my body comp, I just knew I was not perfectly well.
 So I figured instead of fasting again, I could just try all-raw for a week, just to test.
 So I started to eat everything raw.
 I also ate meat and fish, but mostly fruit and vegetables and nuts.
 This made a huge difference in my health and feeling, especially my mood.
 So I continued with raw food after this first week.

 Then we got into real financial troubles and there was no money for all the expensive fruits anymore.
 I had to figure out another solution.
 That was when I found zero-carb.
-It was in winter, around Christmastime.
+It was in the winter, around Christmas time.
 I figured, I could try that as that would cost me only the half of my raw-fruit-heavy diet, but raw (mostly).

 I did the zero-carb and felt even better because my energy become so very stable.
-On a fruit-heavy diet I was maybe a little “flying” (hyper I guess).
-All of a sudden my bulimia existed no more.
+On a fruit-heavy diet, I was maybe a little hyper I guess.
+All of a sudden, my bulimia existed no more.
 Even if I binged on meat and fat, I never got the urge to purge!
 I could not believe how stable I felt.
 I ate mostly raw organic ground beef.
 Some raw liver, pasteurized HWC, butter, coconut oil, pemmican, fish, a little wild greens.
-I ate like this about 1,5 years and then I found Jack’s blog, right from the beginning.
+I ate like this about 1.5 years and then I found Jack’s blog, right from the beginning.
 I was looking for optimal still, because I felt there was still place for much improvement.
-I was not totally happy with my body (cellulite etc.).
+I was not totally happy with my body (cellulite, etc.).
 My sleep was not the best.

 I knew immediately as I read Jack’s first blog post that I had found gold.

-I knew Jack was honest; he was looking, too.
-He was not like any guru that holds on to what they have found but what actually belongs to the past for long, unwilling to give it up because of dogma or some personal wins like money or whatever.
+I knew Jack was honest.
+He was not like any guru that holds on to what they have found, but what actually belongs to the past, unwilling to give it up because of dogma or some personal wins like money.
 I could see by his replies and how he wrote that he was a humble soul.
 I don’t know if written words have a scent, but Jack’s writings had a beautiful scent to me.

-From then on I followed every single post and did the leptin reset, too.
+From then on, I followed every single post and did the leptin reset, too.
 I did it all.
-When the CT series came out I started with CT; when the BG series came out, I upped my seafood consumption a lot.
+When the CT series came out, I started with Cold Thermogenesis Protocol.
+When the BG series came out, I upped my seafood consumption a lot.
 I used only candles at night.
-All of a sudden my sleep was better than ever!
+All of a sudden, my sleep was better than ever!
 I had no problems anymore in falling to sleep in the evenings, an issue I had suffered from too long.
 I just thought it was not an issue, but that I was like that.
 Always plenty of energy late at night.
 What a mismatch.